nodejs/admin/README.md

 ## Node.js 1Password

-Thanks to 1Password's [open-source program](https://github.com/1Password/1password-teams-open-source), Node.js has been comped a paid version of 1Password, owned by the TSC.
+Thanks to 1Password's [open-source program](https://github.com/1Password/1password-teams-open-source), Node.js has been comped a paid version of 1Password, managed by the TSC chair person.

 ### 1Password Groups